-Clam, mussel, and oyster seasons CLOSED for harvest, projected to OPEN for harvest April 1 through April 30, 2021.
+Clam, mussel, and oyster seasons OPEN for harvest April 1 through April 30, 2021 only.

 Potlatch State Park and Potlatch DNR are adjacent public beaches owned by two different state agencies.
 Shellfish seasons and regulations are identical for both beaches.